-Great news!
-A new room numbering system will be introduced in Fall 2021.
-There will be plenty of wayfinding signage to guide you as you get used to the changes.
+A new room numbering system was introduced in Fall 2021.
+There is plenty of wayfinding signage to guide you as you get used to the changes.

 Each room number has four parts:

 - First digit: Floor

 - Second digit: Closest main corridor

 - Third and fourth digits: Sequential orientation, moving from south/Fieldhouse to north/Erie Street